Last updated on November 13th, 2023 at 04:49 pm

-Unfortunately, a lot of businesses don’t really care that much about customer service.
+Unfortunately, many businesses don’t care that much about customer service.

 They have it, but they don’t care that much about it.
 Especially they don’t care about persistent customer service problems.
-Those are considered a “cost of doing business,” as in: we’re going to aggravate people.
+Those are considered a “cost of doing business,” as we will aggravate people.

 It’s the cost of doing business.

-Example: You call your bank to see if you can get your ATM daily limit raised from $300 to $400 because you’re going out of the country in a few days and you want to be prepared in case of an emergency.
+Example: You call your bank to see if you can get your ATM daily limit raised from $300 to $400 because you’re going out of the country in a few days and want to be prepared in an emergency.

 Call Center Operator Answer: “I will help you with your question.
 Please hold one moment.
 (Long pause while operator reads call center operator instruction book.)
 Thank you for patiently waiting.
 I’m sorry ma’am, but the only way to do that is to complete an application, and it takes about two weeks to process, plus another week to mail the determination to you.
 I’m sorry that I cannot help you with this request.”

-Provided you are not the defeatist type, you then tell the call center representative how much you’ve done for this bank.
-How many fees you’ve paid.
-How much money you’ve deposited over the years.
-How much interest you’ve paid for car loans, student loans, and credit cards.
+If you are not the defeatist type, tell the call center representative how much you’ve done for this bank.
+How many fees you’ve paid?
+How much money you’ve deposited over the years?
+How much interest have you paid for car, student, and credit cards?
 What an excellent customer you’ve been.

 Is there a supervisor available?

-In truth, this person has done nothing for you, except tell you about a little thing called a “payday loan,” which carries an interest rate that in some circles is referred to as “the vig.”
+In truth, this person has done nothing for you except tell you about a little thing called a “payday loan,” which carries an interest rate that in some circles is referred to as “the vig.”
 But because you’ve been turned down once already, this feels kind of like a victory.
-Isn’t it great that there are supervisors available to help in times of need?
+Isn’t it great that supervisors are available to help in times of need?

 Do I sound cynical?

 I know I do.
 But the truth is, I actually really like this kind of work.
 I like to smooth ruffled feathers and calm troubled waters.
 I like to find win/win solutions.
-I like to talk to someone who starts out feeling disappointed, stressed, or unappreciated, and have them wind up feeling understood and valued.
+I like to talk to someone who starts out feeling disappointed, stressed, or unappreciated and have them feel understood and valued.

 I don’t generally mind the howlers.
-I start work at 5 a.m., and for the first three hours of my day I get the East Coast customers.
+I start work at 5 a.m., and I get East Coast customers for the first three hours of my day.
 They are more brusque than the Midwest or West Coast customers.
-They sometimes sound, to my laid-back California ear, like they are yelling.
+They sometimes sound like they are yelling to my laid-back California ear.